MichaelArriaga/Portfolio/src/pages/blog/simple-rails-ci-pipeline-with-github-actions/simple-rails-ci-pipeline-with-github-actions.md

 .
 ```

 Next is the `services:` key.
-Our Rails app uses `postgress` for it's database.
+Our Rails app uses `postgres` for it's database.
 Let's
 add it.

 ```yml